March 2023 | 2639 words | 10-minute read

 - The company’s flagship facility in Jamshedpur has meanwhile grown to 11MnTPA.

-- In FY22, Tata Steel’s operational capacity in India stood at 20.06MnTPA; the company has set a target to double its capacity in this decade.
+- In FY22, Tata Steel’s operational capacity in India stood at 20.6MnTPA; the company aims to double its capacity in this decade.

 Strengthening today, making tomorrow